-It is portable: Using a single cross-platform API, it provides access to USB devices on Linux, OS X, Windows and OpenBSD.
+It is portable: Using a single cross-platform API, it provides access to USB devices on Linux, OS X, Windows, Android, OpenBSD, etc.

 It is user-mode: No special privilege or elevation is required for the application to communicate with a device.

-Linux, OS X, Windows, Windows CE, Android, OpenBSD/NetBSD.
+Linux, OS X, Windows, Windows CE, Android, OpenBSD/NetBSD, Haiku.